sirixdb/sirix/README.md

 Please have a look into our sirix-example project how to use Sirix from Java.
 We'll shortly provide a refactored RESTful-API to interact with a Sirix-Server.

 ### Documentation
 We are currently working on the documentation.
 You may find first drafts and snippets in the Wiki.
-Furthermore you are kindly invited to ask any question you might have (and you likely have many questions) in the mailinglist.
+Furthermore you are kindly invited to ask any question you might have (and you likely have many questions) on the mailinglist (preferred) or in the Slack channel.
 Please also have a look at and play with our sirix-example bundle which is available via maven.

 ## Visualizations